 - Subtract your post-ride weight from your pre-ride weight, giving your weight lost.

 - From the weight lost number, add the weight of the water your drank while riding and subtract the weight of any voided waste (estimate is OK).
 This result is your total weight loss through sweat.
+When it comes to weight loss I would suggest on getting a waist training belt because it can help you maintain your process and also it will keep you on a good posture while working out.

 For every kilogram less that you weigh, you lost a liter of fluid.
 It’s helpful to know that a standard small bike water bottle contains 0.6L (0.6kg) of water and a larger bottle holds 0.7L (0.7kg).